by Monica A. Ross, LPC

 The guidance counselor has got her thinking because he called her out of concern for her daughter.
 You hear in this mother’s words as she self-reflects her feelings of guilt.
 She struggled in raising her children.
 She reflects on how each child grew up in a different way.

-Because each child’s critical period marked a different moment in the family’s history—the time Emily’s father deserted the family, the time Emily’s mother worked hard as a single-parent.
+Each child’s critical period marked a different moment in the family’s history—the time Emily’s father deserted the family, the time Emily’s mother worked hard as a single parent.
 The protagonist reflects on how she got better at parenting over time and with the other children and how that concerns her as well when she thinks of Emily.
 Perhaps Emily didn't have that same advantage.

 And so, as a reader, one begins to think.
 Is this how the mother felt about her life—with the iron as metaphor?
 Did she feel helpless in a way by situation and circumstance and does she want better for her daughter?

 But why this short story is so compelling and the reason for my even mentioning it here is that it is a commentary, as well, on a parent’s circle of influence.
-The protagonist mother talks about her 19 year old daughter Emily, the one the guidance called in concern over and about how much of how her daughter appears today is am amalgamation of so many things.
+The protagonist mother talks about her 19-year-old daughter Emily, the one the guidance counselor called in concern over and about how much of how her daughter appears today is an amalgamation of so many things.

 There was all the parenting that her mother gave, but also all the things that Emily came across in her environment, the people, places, and things there were beyond her mother.

-“There is all that life that happened outside of me, beyond me,” she says.
+“There is all that life that has happened outside of me, beyond me,” she says.

-Or maybe there is the grandparent who over disciplines the grandchild and is overly strict.
-One or other the parents may worry over that.
+Or maybe there is the grandparent who overdisciplines the grandchild and is overly strict.
+One or the other of the parents may worry over that.
 There is the caregiver that worries over the experience the child had with bullying in school.

 Or maybe there was that summer that the child wasn’t able to go on the high school trip when their band played in the Macy’s Thanksgiving Day parade because they had the flu—and what impact did that have?
 There was the tragic death that happened in the family when the child was at a young age.
 These are all fictional examples or examples that I draw from friends and family.